tilo-14/docs_with_terminology_and_whitepaper/README.md

 npm i -g mintlify
 ```

-Run the following command at the root of your documentation (where mint.json is)
+Run the following command at the root of your documentation (where docs.json is)

 ```
 mintlify dev
 ```

-### 😎 Publishing Changes
+### Publishing Changes

+Install our Github App to auto propagate changes from your repo to your deployment.
 Changes will be deployed to production automatically after pushing to the default branch.

-You can also preview changes using PRs, which generates a preview link of the docs.
+Find the link to install on your dashboard.

 #### Troubleshooting

 - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
-- Page loads as a 404 - Make sure you are running in a folder with `mint.json`
+- Page loads as a 404 - Make sure you are running in a folder with `docs.json`